 Greensburg woman arrested after 27 malnourished dogs rescued from property, husband still at large

-GREENSBURG - A woman is in custody, and her husband is on the run after police in St. Helena Parish say they rescued 27 dogs from life-threatening conditions at a property.
+GREENSBURG - A woman is in custody, and her husband is on the run after police in St. Helena Parish say officers rescued 27 dogs from life-threatening conditions at a property.

-Her husband, Charles Hollis, has not been located but has outstanding warrants for the same charges.
+Her husband, Charles Hollins, has not been located but has outstanding warrants for the same charges.

 Police say multiple calls about dogs barking and chasing people led them to the property.
 Officers obtained a search warrant for the residence and property.

 "It was deplorable, man.
 It was horrific.
-I haven't seen anything like that in my 20-plus years in law enforcement," said Lee Carona, assistant chief of Greensburg police.
+I haven't seen anything like that in my 20-plus years in law enforcement," said Lee Carmona, assistant chief of Greensburg police.

 Investigators say dogs were scattered across the property, some in a shed.
 Videos and pictures show dogs in cages with old water and one cooler with what appeared to be a dead bird.